 Apart from the museums listed above, yet there is still a lot more on the list: from the Jan Arnold Gallery, Kunsthalle, Wien Museum, RomerMuseum, House of Music, and Wien Museum Karlsplatz….

 Vienna is filled with Jugendstil architecture.
 Key Austrian architects like Otto Wagner, Adolf Loos, and Franz Matsch drove the Jugendstil Movement that happens between 1890-1910.
 The movement changed the style of art in architecture and applied art – quite simply, it means “modern” in English.
-Simpler curves and lines, bold colors, asymmetry shapes… these are some of the elements that are different from the classical point of view.
+Simpler curves and lines, bold colors, asymmetry shapes… are some of the elements that are different from the classical point of view.
 The modern style focuses on functional and practical; There are a number of buildings in Vienna that are a perfect example of the movement in that time.
 Like Secession, Pavillon Karlsplatz, Postsparkasse, Medaillon Mansion & Majolikahaus, Looshaus, and Engel Apotheke.
-Check out the Ankeruhr (Anker Clock) – it is located in Hohen Markt Street and the clock’s 12 historical figures rotate slowly around the front.
+Check out the Ankeruhr (Anker Clock) – it is located in Hohen Markt Street (next to Wedding Fountain on the Hoher Markt Square) and the clock’s 12 historical figures rotate slowly around the front.
 Except at noon, the figures will do a complete rotation and so don’t be surprised when you see a crowd looking up on the street!

 If you are still interested to see some old – the inner city of Austria still kept a glimpse of classical architecture in different corners.
 Like St. Stephen’s Cathedral, Karlskkirche, and the Rathaus.
 These buildings have still remained as the city’s most recognizable landmarks after hundreds of years.